SanderMertens/flecs/docs/Systems.md

 Because Flecs can't see inside the implementation of a system, pipelines can't know for which components a system could insert commands.
 This means that by default a pipeline assumes that systems insert no commands / that it is OK for commands to be merged at the end of the frame.
 To get commands to merge sooner, systems must be annotated with the components they write.

 A pipeline tracks on a per-component basis whether commands could have been inserted for it, and when a component is being read.
-When a pipeline sees a read for a component for which commmands could have been inserted, a sync point is inserted before the system that reads.
+When a pipeline sees a read for a component for which commands could have been inserted, a sync point is inserted before the system that reads.
 This ensures that sync points are only inserted when necessary:

 - Multiple systems that enqueue commands can run before a sync point, possibly combining commands for multiple reads
 - When a system is inactive (e.g. it doesn't match any entities) or is disabled, it will be ignored for sync point insertion